razziel89/mdslw/README.md

 If you want additional suppression lists such as the ones bundled with the pre-compiled binaries, you also require the tools `jq`, `make`, and `curl`.
-Once you have them installed, run `make -C mdslw build-language-files` before running the `cargo install` command to retireve the suppression lists.
+Once you have them installed, run `make -C mdslw build-language-files` before running the `cargo install` command to retrieve the suppression lists.
 The install command will pick them up automatically.

 # Editor Integration